4W4I5/Semester-7-Notes/PDC/Finals Prep/Finals Prep Notes.md

 	- Its a simple wordcount example and it does so pretty quickly, nothing special to note besides the compile steps
 # 12. Hadoop Map Reduce
 - A programming model for data processing
+- Data Locality Optimization
+	- Attempt to run map task on nodes which hold the input data in HDFS
+	- Look for a free slot on a node in the same rack
+	- Use an inter-rack network transfer
 - Breaks the processing into two phases determined by the programmer
 	- Each phase has key-value pairs as input & output
 		- **Map Phase**: